 The results of nursing research help build the knowledge base and provide the evidence to guide interventions by nurses and other health care workers.
 For example, nursing research is improving prenatal care, patient recovery after heart transplant and pain management for cancer and other patients.

 Nurse researchers work in a number of different places, from health care facilities and universities to research organizations and laboratories.
 Private companies and nonprofit organizations focused on health care issues also hire nurse researchers.

 Because research studies are often individually funded projects, nurse researchers may move from project to project, working for a specific time period until the grant money ends.
 The nurse researcher must then seek other funded studies or employment opportunities.

 The work of conducting research studies, especially collecting and tabulating data, can involve a lot of repetitive activity and rote data entry.
-But it can be exciting and rewarding to contribute to research that discovers a new way to improve health care delivery.
+But it can be exciting and rewarding to contribute to research that results in new ways to improve health care delivery.

 The average salary for a nurse researcher is $95,000.
-In addition to research activities, nurse researchers with advanced degrees can supplement their income by writing books, teaching, consulting and professional speaking engagements.
+In addition to research activities, nurse researchers with advanced degrees can supplement their income by writing books, teaching, consulting and speaking at conferences and other events.

 Part 2: How to Attend College Without Going into Too Much Debt